apache/datafusion/ballista/docs/dev-env.md

 sudo apt-get install cmake
 ```

-MacOS users cau use the follow command:
+MacOS users can use the following command:

 ```bash
 brew install cmake